creativecommons/wp-plugin-creativecommons/README.md

-# creativecommons-wordpress-plugin

-Creative Commons plugin for WordPress
+# Creative Commons WordPress Plugin

 This is a WordPress plugin to assist you to choose a Creative Commons license for your blog or website.

-Download the latest version from this projects [releases][releases].
+Download the latest version from this project's [releases][releases].

 [releases]: https://github.com/creativecommons/creativecommons-wordpress-plugin/releases "Releases · creativecommons/creativecommons-wordpress-plugin"